GreenPAC

 GreenPAC is a Canadian non-profit environmental organization, founded in 2014.
 Its goal is to help recruit, elect, and support environmental leadership in Canadian politics, across the political spectrum.

-Thus far, GreenPAC has run endorsement campaigns in the Canadian federal elections of 2015, 2019, and 2021, and provincial elections including those of Manitoba in 2016, British Columbia in 2017, and Ontario in 2018 and 2022.
+GreenPAC has run endorsement campaigns in the Canadian federal elections of 2015, 2019, and 2021, and provincial elections including those of Manitoba in 2016, British Columbia in 2017, and Ontario in 2018 and 2022.

 2015 federal election campaign

-GreenPAC's first campaign was during the 2015 Canadian federal election, in which they endorsed 18 MP candidates from four national parties who were deemed to have strong environmental track records by a panel of Canadian environmental experts.
+GreenPAC's first campaign was during the 2015 Canadian federal election, in which they endorsed eighteen candidates for the House of Commons of Canada from four national parties who were deemed to have strong environmental track records by a panel of Canadian environmental experts.
 Only candidates considered to be in winnable situations were endorsed.
 GreenPAC encouraged Canadians to support these endorsed candidates' campaigns through donations or by volunteering.

 The following 18 candidates were endorsed by GreenPAC in the 2015 federal election: